scalecube/scalecube-js/packages/scalecube-discovery/README.md

 const discovery = createDiscovery(discoveryConfig);
 ```

-After the creation of the discovery, it is possible to subscribe to discoveredItems\$
+After the creation of the discovery, it is possible to subscribe to it
 and then to receive information about the other discoveries that join the same environment ('seedAddress')

 ```javascript